Yay295/Reddit-Highlight-Newest-Comments/README.md

 - 1.3.1
   - Added expiration for `localStorage`, defaulted to 14 days.
 It won't grow indefinitely now.
   - Reduced the amount of console.log clutter

+## Notes

+1. On Old Reddit the links/buttons to load more replies use the text "load more comments" or "[show replies]".
+On New Reddit and New New Reddit they use the text "# more replies".